serhatgurel/sg-grid/docs/tasks/development-order-filter-sort.md

 - [x] 14 — Implement `in` & `between` ops
 - Implement `in` and `between` with validation and fallbacks (treat non-array in `in` as equality).
 Pass tests.

-- [x] 15 — Coercion & NaN tests
-  - Tests for `coerceIfNumeric` behaviour: numeric-like strings vs strings and NaN treated as missing (no match).
-Include immutability assertions.

-- [ ] 16 — Implement coercion handling
+- [x] 16 — Implement coercion handling
   - Implement coercion heuristics and NaN handling used by operators/filters.
 Ensure pure behaviour and pass tests.

-- [ ] 17 — Column-level hooks tests
 - Unit tests verifying `column.sortFunction` and `column.filterFunction` overrides are invoked by utilities when present.

 - [ ] 18 — Implement column-level hook support
   - Wire support for `column.sortFunction` and `column.filterFunction` in `dataUtils`.
 Utilities should call overrides when present.